 It can accumulate data in various backends such as Amazon DynamoDB, Consul, and much more.
-For audit services, Vault supports logging to a local file, a Syslog server, or directly to a socket.
-Vault logs information about the client that performed an action, the clients IP address, the action, and at what time it was performed
+Vault supports logging to a local file for audit services, a Syslog server, or directly to a socket.
+Vault logs information about the client that acted, the client’s IP address, the action, and at what time it was performed

 AWS Secrets Manager

 You expected AWS on this list.
 Didn’t you?

 AWS Secrets Manager lets you quickly rotate, manage, and retrieve database credentials, API keys, and other passwords.
 Using Secrets Manager, you can secure, analyze, and manage secrets needed to access the AWS Cloud capabilities, on third-party services and on-premises.

 Secrets Manager enables you to manage access to secrets using fine-grained permissions.
 The key features of AWS Secrets Manager are: